-The following guidelines apply for any student who wishes to exit a Pre-AP or AP course.
-Prior to any consideration to exit a Pre-AP or AP course:
+The following guidelines apply for any student who wishes to exit an advanced academic course after July 15th.
+Prior to any consideration to exit an advanced academic course:

-- It is expected that a student seek assistance when needed (e.g., tutorials) to be successful in the course. - It is expected that a student complete all assignments that are due for the course (includes taking advantage of the reassessment opportunities available); and - 3.
-It is expected that a student will remain in the course for at least one semester.
+- 1. It is expected that a student seek assistance when needed (e.g., tutorials) to be successful in the course. - It is expected that a student complete all assignments that are due for the course (includes taking advantage of the reassessment opportunities available); and - It is expected that a student will remain in the course for at least one semester.

-A student requesting to exit a Pre-AP or AP course must petition the campus counselor in writing with a parent signature.
+A student requesting to exit an advanced academic course must petition the campus counselor in writing with a parent signature.
 The petition for exit will be considered during an exit conference with a campus administrator, the campus counselor, the student, the student's parent, and teacher.

-The campus decision regarding whether to grant the petition to exit a Pre-AP or AP course must consider:
+The campus decision regarding whether to grant the petition to exit an advanced academic course must consider:

-- 1. Input from the teacher;
+- Input from the teacher;

 - 2. The student's academic performance in the course;

 - 3. The student's completion of assignments and attendance at recommended tutorials;

 - 4. The availability of space in other courses;

 - 5. The impact on the student's schedule;

 - 6. The timing of the request; and

 - 7. Any extenuating circumstances.